What Do Blue And Red America Have In Common? Craft Breweries — And More

 Loading...

 The most?
-77 in both KS-01 (voted Republican) and South Dakota (at-large district, voted Republican)
+77 in both KS 01 (voted Republican) and South Dakota (at-large district, voted Republican).

 How many districts don't have any?
 None.